Riots in Sweden after desecration of Holy Quran

 “There was also a risk that his behaviour... would pose a threat to society.”

-“It hurts,” Salim Mohammed Ali, a Muslim resident of Malmo for over 20 years, told SVT on Saturday. —Agencies
+But his supporters went ahead with the rally, during which six people were arrested for inciting racial hatred.
+“It hurts,” Salim Mohammed Ali, a Muslim resident of Malmo for over 20 years, told SVT on Saturday.
+“People get angry and I understand that, but there are other ways of doing things,” he added.
+Malmo is an industrial city of 320,000 inhabitants, Over 40 percent of its residents have foreign roots.